Battle of Actium: Aftermath

 Despite a minor victory at Alexandria on 31 July 30 BC, more of Antony's men deserted, leaving him with insufficient forces to fight Octavian.
 A slight success over Octavian's tired soldiers encouraged him to make a general attack, in which he was decisively beaten.
 Failing to escape by ship, he stabbed himself in the stomach upon mistakenly believing false rumours propagated by Cleopatra claiming that she had committed suicide.
 He did not die at once, and when he found out that Cleopatra was still alive, he insisted on being taken to the mausoleum where she was hiding and died in her arms.
 She was soon brought to the palace and vainly attempted to move Octavian to pity.

 Cleopatra killed herself on 12 August 30 BC.
-Octavian had Caesarion killed later that month, finally securing his legacy as Caesar's only 'son', while sparing Cleopatra's children by Antony, with the exception of Antony's older son.
+Octavian secured his own legacy as Caesar's only 'son' by having the son of Julius Caesar and Cleopatra, Caesarion, killed later that month.
+He also had the elder son of Antony and Fulvia, Antyllus, killed but spared the children of Antony and Cleopatra.
 Octavian admired the bravery of Cleopatra and gave her and Antony a public military funeral in Rome.
 The funeral was grand and a few of Antony's legions marched alongside the tomb.
 A day of mourning throughout Rome was enacted.
 This was partly due to Octavian's respect for Antony and partly because it further helped show the Roman people how benevolent Octavian was.
 Octavian had previously shown little mercy to surrendered enemies and acted in ways that had proven unpopular with the Roman people, yet he was given credit for pardoning many of his opponents after the Battle of Actium.
 Further, after the battle, upon Octavian's return to Rome he celebrated his triple triumph spread over three days: the first for his victory over Illyria, the second for the Battle of Actium, and the third for his conquest of Egypt.

 Octavian's victory at Actium gave him sole, uncontested control of "Mare Nostrum" ("Our Sea", i.e., the Roman Mediterranean) and he became "Augustus Caesar" and the "first citizen" of Rome.
 The victory, consolidating his power over every Roman institution, marked Rome's transition from republic to empire.
 Egypt's surrender after Cleopatra's death marked the demise of both the Hellenistic Period and the Ptolemaic Kingdom, turning it into a Roman province.